 There’s no denying that travel can broaden a kid’s horizons and enrich their lives with new experiences and points of view.
-But you don’t have to travel to exotic locations—we’ve found 16 spots right here in the USA that will offer kids a chance to learn about history, science, culture and more.
+But you don’t have to travel to exotic locations to find kids trips that can change their lives—we’ve found 18 spots right here in the USA that will offer kids a chance to learn about history, science, culture and more.
 Keep reading to get inspired.

 Important Lessons in Nashville, TN